The ocean is in my veins

 Do I need experience to join?

 Not at all.
 About 70% of our members had zero freediving experience when they started.
-Our Discover Freediving session is designed specifically for complete beginners.
+Our AIDA 1 course is a one-day introduction designed specifically for complete beginners.

 Is freediving safe?